 The opportunities of teaching staff to constantly develop their professional competence will be improved by the launch of the Osaava programme and the recommendations of the working group (Ministry of Education 2009:16).
 Continuing education for teaching staff with an immigrant background will be a priority over the next few years.

 The study opportunities of immigrants will be enhanced at all educational levels.
 The focus areas with respect to the adult population will be to improve language teaching and enhance study opportunities that support employment and integration.

 Adult education and the Ministry of Education and Culture

-At the Ministry of Education and Culture, adult education comes under the Division for Adult Education and Training of the Department for Education and Science Policy.
+At the Ministry of Education and Culture, adult education comes under the Division for Adult Education and Training Policy of the Department for Higher Education and Science Policy.
 The Division handles issues relating to adult education, liberal adult education and the promotion of educational policy based on the principle of lifelong learning.
-The following issues come under the scope of the Division for Adult Education and Training:
+The following issues come under the scope of the Division for Adult Education and Training Policy:

 • Developing the conditions for national adult education policy and lifelong learning

 • Vocational adult education and training, apprenticeship training and competence-based qualifications